simonewebdesign/websocket-demo/README.md

 Then open index.html in your browser.

 You shouldn't even need a web server, but I'd recommend using one anyway.
-If you have python installed it's just one command away, e.g.: `python -m SimpleHTTPServer 8080`.
-Then go to http://localhost:8080.
+If you have python installed it's just one command away, e.g.: `python -m SimpleHTTPServer`.
+Then go to http://localhost:8000.